blockchainamm/minor_pentatonic_scale_synth/README.md

 466.1638\
 523.2511

-The frequencies of notes in the C4 minor pentatonic scale in descending order\
+The frequencies in Hz of notes in the C4 minor pentatonic scale in descending order\
 523.2511\
 466.1638\
 391.9954\